-A council is required to operate in accordance with standing orders for the conduct of its meetings and the meetings of its committees and subcommittees.
+A council Te Tai o Poutini Plan Committee (the Committee) is required to operate in accordance with standing orders for the conduct of its meetings and the meetings of its committees and subcommittees.
 Standing orders must not contravene any Act.